JessKaria/project-x/README.md

 export default Movies
 ```
-For rendering the JSX, I passed in the props from the parent component, in addition I opted to import another Modal component I had created, so I could play media content in a pop-up modal.
+For rendering the JSX, I passed in the props from the parent component; in addition, I opted to import another Modal component I had created, so I could play media content in a pop-up modal.
 Once again I took advantage of useState here, setting the initial value of my modal to a Boolean, false.
 I then added an onClick={() => modalIsOpen(true)}> event listener to toggle the modal pop-up on click.
-To play the media I imported 'ReactPlayer' from 'react-player'.
+To play the media, I imported 'ReactPlayer' from 'react-player'.

 Modal Component 🍿